raspberrypilearning/lost-in-space/en/step_1.md

-## Introduction

-You are going to learn how to program your own animation!

-### What you will make
+## What you will make

+Create a fun animation with lots of cool things!

 --- no-print ---